Explore Nova Scotia through historic venues and great music!

-King's Co-op Bookstore, 6350 Coburg Road, Halifax Venue Chair: Vanessa Halley
+Location: 6350 Coburg Road, Halifax

-, 902 422-1271 ext 261
+Contact: Vanessa Halley, 902 422-1271 ext 261

 The church building has a blending of architectural styles.
-It demonstrates Federal style in the squared-off windows; a Gothic spire, encouraging us to look towards the heavens; and the front door has a taste of Greek Revival.
-The inside of the church is plain in keeping with Presbyterian tradition.
+It demonstrates Federal style in the squared-off windows; the tall spire, encouraging us to look towards the heavens, is Gothic; the front door has a taste of Greek Revival.
+The inside of the church is very plain in keeping with Presbyterian tradition.
 No musical instruments were used for singing until a pump organ was purchased in the 1940’s.
-Contact:

-4119 Highway 223, Iona
+Location: 4119 Highway 223, Iona

-Memory Lane Heritage Village, 28 Clam Harbour Road, Lake Charlotte.
-902 845-1937.
-Tickets:
+Location: Memory Lane Heritage Village, 28 Clam Harbour Road, Lake Charlotte

 The Lunenburg Academy is one of the defining features of the UNESCO World Heritage Site of Lunenburg, Nova Scotia.
 Standing on top of “Gallows Hill,” the Academy, like a great Victorian matriarch, surveys her family of distinctive and beautiful homes in the old town.
 Visible for miles around, it is an outstanding landmark and one of the most remarkable heritage buildings in the province.
 It has been designated as a municipal, provincial and federal heritage site, and was recently restored.